eit6609/jsml/README.md

 // 1
 console.log(getChildrenStartIndex(['span', { class: 'big' }]));
 // 2
-validate(42);
+validateJSML(42);
-// Error: Invalid JsonML: 42 is neither an array nor a string
+// Error: Invalid JSML: 42 is neither an array nor a string validateElement('string');
+// Error: Invalid JSML element: 'string' is not an array
 ```